xXleowXx/gitlab-charts/doc/advanced/geo/index.md

 ## Set the Geo Primary instance

 Now that the chart has been deployed, and a license uploaded, we can configure this as the Primary instance.
-We will do this via the `task-runner` Pod.
+We will do this via the Task Runner Pod.

-1. Find the `task-runner` Pod
+1. Find the Task Runner Pod

    ```shell
    kubectl get pods -lapp=task-runner --namespace gitlab